 The appraisal district board of directors appoints ARB members.
-The directors provide the budget for appraisal review board operations as authorized by statute, but they have no authority over how the ARB conducts its business and, in fact, are prohibited from communicating with the ARB concerning matters that could be the subject of hearings.
-The ARB is a board of citizens that hears taxpayer protests and taxing unit challenges, corrects clerical errors in the appraisal records and appraisal rolls, acts on motions to correct the appraisal roll, determines whether exemptions and special valuations were improperly granted and takes any other action or makes any other determination as authorized or required under the Tax Code.
+The directors provide the budget for appraisal review board operations as authorized by statute, but they have no authority over how the ARB conducts its business and, in fact, are prohibited from communicating with the ARB concerning matters that could be the subject of hearings except as authorized by law.
+The ARB is a board of citizens that is a decision making body that issues determinations of statutorily authorized protests and challenges brought by property owners and taxing units.
+ARB members are not a party to the protest.
+ARBs are appointed to act independently of the appraisal district and to make fair and impartial determinations.
+ARBs only have the authority specifically given by statute.
 Although an appraisal district provides staff to the ARB for clerical assistance, the ARB maintains an independence from the board of directors and appraisal district staff, including the chief appraiser.